ForeverDev/spy3/README.md

 assemblers, you name it.
 So, I ended up trying to write my own little language in C.
 Here's what I came up with.

+## DISCLAIMER
+This language is far from perfect.
+It's really just meant to be a fun little thought expirement gone wild.
+As I wrote this code, I was still learning tons about languages, compilers, and even C itself (I was 16 when I wrote this.)

 ## This repo includes:
 1. A Spyre virtual machine.
 The entire VM is stack based (I took a lot of inspiration from the JVM instruction set).
 See vm.c for the instruction